 The next civic election will be held Saturday, October 20, 2018 where eligible voters will be voting for one (1) Mayor and four (4) Councillors for a four year term.
-Please check back as more information will become available closer to the 2018 election.

 Through this Election site, the public can also access frequently asked questions: